Francis-Ngo/ModProject1/README.md

 There are some unresolved issues in the game:

-1. **Win State**: Currently working on implementing a win state for the game.
+1. **Win State**: Currently working on implementing a better win state for the game.

 2. **Game Crashes**: The game crashes intermittently, and debugging is ongoing.